MimoHasPurpose/Joy/README.md

 Game dev Concepts:

-- Sprites: sprites are objects in a game that move and interact. the empty space in a sprite is useless, so we use bounding box.
+- **Sprites**: sprites are objects in a game that move and interact. the empty space in a sprite is useless, so we use bounding box.
-- Sprite sheet: animation frame kept next to each other
+- **Sprite sheet**: animation frame kept next to each other
-- tile sets: elements of game levels.
+- **tile sets**: elements of game levels.
+- **game Jam**:  event where participants make video games (itch.io)
+    - gmtk game jam
 ##### Important concepts in Game dev:
 -   2d
 -   3d